timoreimann/kubernetes-goclient-example/README.md

 ## Kubernetes Version

-This sample project includes a vendored copy of the Kubernetes 1.2.5 package (and its dependencies).
+This sample project includes a vendored copy of the [client-go 1.4 package](https://github.com/kubernetes/client-go) (and its dependencies).
 It uses [Glide](https://glide.sh/) for dependency management.

 ## Usage